Natalya Pochinok

-Natalya Borisovna Pochinok born Gribkova (Наталья Борисовна Починок) is a D.Sc. in Economic Sciences, professor, rector of Russian State Social University (on June 2, 2014 performed the duties in January 2015, elected to the post).
+Natalya Borisovna Pochinok born Gribkova (Наталья Борисовна Починок) is a D.Sc. in Economic Sciences, professor, rector of Russian State Social University (2014-2021).
+Member of the Civic Chamber of Russia (2017-2023).

 Biography

 As a member of junior national teams of the USSR and the Russian Federation in athletics Natalia Pochinok won several international competitions in running from 1991 to 1994.
+Master of Sports of Russia in athletics.

 She holds two undergraduate academic degrees – in Economics (graduated from Plekhanov Russian University of Economics in 1997) and in Law (RSSU, 2002).
 In 2001 Natalya Pochinok defended her dissertation on “Taxes in the Mechanism of Foreign Investment Attraction in Russia”.
 In 2005 she was awarded an academic research degree Doctor of Sciences in Economics (topic of the postdoctoral dissertation “Taxes in the System of State Regulation of the Economy in Russia”).
+She is currently a professor at the Graduate School of Business Engineering, Institute of Industrial Management, Economics and Trade, Peter the Great St. Petersburg Polytechnic University.

-Natalya Pochinok worked in the banking sector (Vice-President of Gazprombank, Director of the Southern Regional Branch of Raiffeisen Bank, Director of the Sberbank Office for Work with Regional Branches).
+Natalya Pochinok worked in the consulting business (Arthur Andersen, PricewaterhouseCoopers Audit) from 1996 to 2003, and in the banking sector, from 2003 to 2013 (vice-president of Gazprombank, Director of the Southern Regional Branch of Raiffeisen Bank, Director of the Sberbank Office for Work with Regional Branches).
 From 1998 to 2005 she was a lecturer in the Tax Policy Department of Plekhanov Russian University of Economics.
 From 2011 to 2014 Natalia Pochinok served there as a professor and the Head of the Taxes and Taxation Department.

-From June 2, 2014 she performed the duties of the rector of Russian State Social University after being appointed by the Ministry of Education and Science of the Russian Federation.
+From June 2, 2014, she performed the duties of the rector of Russian State Social University after being appointed by the Ministry of Education and Science of the Russian Federation.
 In January 2015, Pochinok was elected rector of RSSU according to the results of voting by the members of the RSSU Conference of Scientific and Pedagogical Workers and Students.